State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: read, understand and interpret complex laws, rules and regulations; converse with the public in an efficient and courteous manner; follow written and oral directions; work under minimum supervision; speak publicly and write clear and concise reports.
+Ability to: read, understand, and interpret laws, rules and regulations; converse with the public in an efficient and courteous manner; follow written and verbal directions; work under minimum supervision.

 Legal Requirement(s)